archwisp/PHPEncryptData/README.md

 ## Introduction

+If you are looking for the answer to the question, "How do I encrypt sensitive data in PHP?", you are in the correct place.

+Read through this README, execute a couple fo commands, write about four lines of code, and you will have secure encryption.

+## How This Library Came To Be

 A fellow programmer/friend whom I know from my local PHP user group was tasked with encrypting some data in an application and started searching Google for a good solution.
 After finding something promising, she sent